-It should be considered that the engine requires less combustion air when not running at full load.
-This then provides a potential energy save, by reducing the frequency of the ventilation fans when demand is low.
+It should be noted that the engine requires less combustion air when not running at full load.
+This then provides potential energy savings by reducing the frequency of the ventilation fans when demand is low.
 This process can be automated, interfacing with the engine, if requested.